coyotte508/publish-to-hf/model/README.md

 Every push to `main` on the GitHub repo:

 1. Mints a short-lived GitHub OIDC ID token (audience: `https://huggingface.co`).
-2. Exchanges it at `https://huggingface.co/oauth/token` for a short-lived Hub token scoped to this repo.
+2. Exchanges it at `https://huggingface.co/oauth/token` for a short-lived Hub token scoped to this repo (done automatically by the `hf` CLI).
 3. Uploads the contents of [`model/`](https://github.com/coyotte508/publish-to-hf/tree/main/model) here.

 See the [Trusted Publishers documentation](https://huggingface.co/docs/hub/trusted-publishers) for the full walkthrough.